CURRENT NEWS ITEMS

 Pro-Life Jury Trial scheduled

-PA: ACLA attorneys will be representing pro-life activists as plaintiffs in a
+PA: ACLA attorneys will be representing pro-life activists as

 Forty-one (41) prosecutions were initiated, and all of them ended in either